-During this medieval period of history of people, mortality rates were also high.
+During this medieval times history period mortality rates were high among medieval people.
 Infant mortality rate was highest during this period.
 Most of the people during the middle ages die young primarily due to sickness.
 Some who managed to grow and become adults also died from wars or plagues.

 There was no established educational system during the medieval period of history which only meant that only a few people could read and write.
 Only the kids from richer families were sent to school.
 Most children worked in the fields with their parents or took care of the younger siblings.